sci-ndp/scidx-k8s/kafka/README.md

         --set tcp.31092="kafka/my-kafka-kafka-2:9094" \
         --set tcp.31093="kafka/my-kafka-kafka-3:9094"
     ```

+    **MicroK8s ingress add-on:** If the ingress controller was installed with `microk8s enable ingress`, apply the TCP passthrough ConfigMap instead of relying on Helm values:

+    ```bash
+    ./tcp-passthrough.sh
+    ```

     Each TCP rule maps an external port to a specific Kafka broker inside the cluster.
 NGINX listens on ports `31090–31093` and forwards them to Kafka pods on `9094`.

 4. **Deploy a Kafka Cluster**

     Update each `listeners.configuration.brokers.broker.advertisedHost` to nginx ingress controller's hostname/external-ip in [`kafka-cluster.yaml`](./kafka-cluster.yaml)

-    Run [`create-kafka-cluster.sh`](./create-kafka-cluster.sh) script to deploy the Kafka cluster by applying the [`kafka-cluster.yaml`](./kafka-cluster.yaml) configuration file to your Kubernetes cluster.
+    Run [`install.sh`](./install.sh) script to deploy the Kafka cluster by applying the [`kafka-cluster.yaml`](./kafka-cluster.yaml) configuration file to your Kubernetes cluster.
 This file is a Custom Resource (CR) used by the Strimzi Operator to define and manage the Kafka cluster.
     ```bash
-    ./create-kafka-cluster.sh
+    ./install.sh
     ```

 5. **Verify the Kafka Cluster**